12e Régiment blindé du Canada: History

 Its origins are in The Three Rivers Regiment, a militia (Reserve Force) regiment based in Trois-Rivières, a town halfway between Montreal and Quebec City.
 It originally formed in 1871 as the Three Rivers Provisional Battalion of Infantry.
 This was a new battalion headquarters that united four previously independent infantry companies that had been formed in 1869 at Trois-Rivières, Rivière-du-Loup-en-Haut, Berthier-en-Haut and Saint-Gabriel-de-Brandon.
 The battalion was given a number in 1880 (86th "Three Rivers" Battalion of Infantry) and raised to regiment status in 1900 (86th Three Rivers Regiment).

 In the First World War, the Canadian militia infantry units were not mobilized, but instead new units were formed from volunteers from the militia and new recruits.
 The militia units generally became organizations for recruiting, induction and preliminary training.
 The 86th Regiment recruited the 178th "Overseas" Battalion, CEF, in 1916.
 The 178th Battalion was broken up in England in 1917, but enough of its former members fought at the Battle of Amiens (1918) that the battalion qualified for a battle honour, which the 12^{e} RBC perpetuates.

 The regiment also perpetuates the 259th Battalion, Canadian Rifles, Canadian Expeditionary Force (Siberia).

 In the post-war reorganization of the Militia, the 86th Regiment lost its number, becoming simply The Three Rivers Regiment.
 In the 1936 reorganization, it became an infantry tank unit, The Three Rivers Regiment (Tank).

 In the Second World War, the regiment mobilized an armoured regiment, which sailed to England in 1941.
 After two years of training, the 12th Armoured Regiment (Three Rivers Regiment) landed in Sicily, where it supported 1st Canadian Infantry Division throughout Operation Husky almost exclusively and gained a reputation for tenacity and courage.
 The 12th CAR was the first Canadian armoured regiment to destroy panzers in battle; a Panzer III and one of the Mark IV "Specials" were destroyed by its men at Grammichele on July 15.
 The regiment also took part Operation Baytown, landings on the Italian mainland in September 1943, as well and were often called upon to support British infantry battalions based on their quiet professionalism.
 Though the formation it was part of was originally known as 1st Tank Brigade, the name was changed to 1st Canadian Armoured Brigade later on.

 After the war, the regiment was given a (partially) French name: Le Régiment de Trois-Rivières (24th Armoured Regiment).

 In 1968 the regiment was renamed and expanded to include a new Regular Force regiment in addition to the original Militia regiment.
 The Regular Force unit is called 12^{e} Régiment blindé du Canada, and the Militia unit is named 12^{e} Régiment blindé du Canada (Militia) (or in French, 12^{e} Régiment blindé du Canada (Milice)).
 The number in the regimental title commemorates the Second World War unit, 12th Armoured Regiment (Three Rivers Regiment).

-LAV-25 Coyote du 12^{e} Régiment blindé du Canada.
+LAV-25 Coyotes of 12^{e} Régiment blindé du Canada.